-Portobello Institute has a full range of printed and web-based publications that provide information on specific programme entry requirements.
-The Institute also provides course advisors for every programme who can arrange on campus individual information sessions for potential applicants.
-In addition, the Institute holds open day sessions throughout the year in the main campus in Lower

-Dominick Street, Dublin 1 and in satellite centre's around the country.
-The Institute also uses print press, TV, social media and radio advertising campaigns to inform potential applicants of Institute programmes and activities.
+Portobello Institute has a full range of publications that provide information on specific programme entry requirements.
+The Institute also provides programme advisors for every programme who can arrange individual information sessions for potential applicants.
+In addition, the Institute holds open day sessions throughout the year in the main campus in Lower Dominick Street, Dublin 1 and online.
+The Institute also uses print press, TV, social media, and radio advertising campaigns to inform potential applicants of Institute programmes and activities.
 The Marketing department is responsible for all such activity.